Listen below for the call-in/audio version of many of the NFL Draft first round picks.

 I’m not a fan of the Eagles’ skill position picks, and I will be surprised if we ever talk about Hollins and Gibson in Fantasy Football circles.
 Pumphery is the new Darren Sproles; it’s really that simple, and Sproles is retiring after this year.

 Way to delete those tweets about JJSS and Sammie Coates, Martavis Bryant.
 Smith-Schuster’s arrival does likely mean Coates is on the roster bubble, but Bryant didn’t have to go there.
 JJSS will struggle to find opportunities as a rookie but can move up the roster quickly, especially if Bryant has another incident.
-Connor is a great story and the new must-have handcuff for Le’Veon Bell owners.
-Connor is a power back with decent speed but struggles to break long runs/get through the second level.
+Conner is a great story and the new must-have handcuff for Le’Veon Bell owners.
+Conner is a power back with decent speed but struggles to break long runs/get through the second level.
 Dobbs is likely a career backup; he’s not Ben Roethlisberger‘s successor.

 One has to wonder if John Lynch knows his defensive players but needs help on the offensive end.
 Beathead might be a starter.
 Williams is the one intriguing pick given Carlos Hyde‘s health concerns, and Kyle Shanahan likes using two running backs anyway.
 Williams has great speed and good vision, even though he can struggle to find lanes if they aren’t there/clear.
 Williams is a nice complement and handcuff to Hyde.
 Kittle is a better blocker than receiver, and Taylor is a return game player.